ShaunCurtis/Blazr.OnAfterRender/OnAfterRender-Article.md

 ﻿# Blazor's OnAfterRender

-`OnAfterRender{Async}` is often used, along with calls to `StateHasChanged`, to try and fix rendering problems in Blazor components.
+`OnAfterRender{Async}` is often used, along with calls to `StateHasChanged`, to try and fix rendering logic problems in Blazor components.
 Code that starts in `OnInitialized{Async}/OnParametersSet{Async}` migrates into `OnAfterRender{Async}` to make it work, often with a call to `StateHasChanged` at the end to get the component UI to reflect the component state.
 It's used as if it's part of the component "lifecycle" methods.

 It isn't: this article aims to enlighten you on what it really is, and how you should be using it in component design.